-Viewing the body is also an issue that should be approached with caution
+Viewing the body is also an issue that should be approached with caution when

-comfortable with the process, so you shouldn't automatically assume that you'll need to keep kids
+the process, so you shouldn't automatically assume that you'll need to keep kids

 away from the viewing.

 What should I do when I enter the Funeral Home?

 When you arrive, go to the family, and express your sympathy with an embrace or

 by offering your hands.
 Don't feel as though you must avoid talking about the person

 who has died.
 Talking can help the grieving process begin.
 If you were an

 acquaintance of the deceased but not well-known to the family, immediately

 introduce yourself.
 Do not feel uncomfortable if you or the family member becomes

 emotional or begins to cry.
 Allowing the family to grieve is a natural healing process.

 However, if you find yourself becoming extremely upset, it would be kinder to

 excuse yourself so as not to increase the strain on the family.

 Do I need to view the body?

 Viewing the deceased is not mandatory.
-However, if offered by the family, it
+However, if offered by the family, it is

-be open and people can actually touch or speak directly to the body.
+people can actually touch or speak directly to the body.

 Do I sign the guest book?

 Always sign your name in the register book.
 You should provide your full name and

 address, so the family is able to contact you or send thanks if they wish.
 If you were

 a business associate of the deceased, it is appropriate to note your company

 affiliation if the family may not otherwise know you.

 How long should I stay at a visitation?

-It is only necessary to stay for a short time; fifteen minutes or so gives you
+It is only necessary to stay for a short time; fifteen minutes or so gives you enough

-leave during any prayers that might be offered.
+prayers that might be offered.

 What should I say to the bereaved?

 Using your own words, express your sympathy.
-A kind word about the person
+A kind word about the person who

-simply need to express their feelings; they aren't necessarily looking for a response from you.
+to express their feelings; they aren't necessarily looking for a response from you.
 The

 kindest response is usually a warm hug and to simply say, "I understand".
 While you

 don't want to offer only clichés, there are some commonly used expressions that you

 can rely on if you don't know what to say.
 You want to keep your remarks simple,

 Some other things you might say are: “I'm so sorry”, “My sympathy to you and your

 sympathy towards survivors.
 Expressions of personalized sympathy are the best way

 to give your wishes.
 Address the qualities of the deceased so that you and the

 bereaved might share a memory, or at least recognize the love you each had for the

 decedent.
 Personal comments are more reassuring to the bereaved than general

 You should also remember that sympathy is not only words of support, but also

 How Should I dress?